Chapter 1: Exploring Family: Structures, Trends, and Influences on Child Development

 Substance Abuse

 Substance abuse within a family can disrupt normal family functioning, leading to instability, neglect, or conflict.
 Parents struggling with addiction may have difficulty maintaining consistent routines or providing emotional support, while other family members may either enable the behavior or attempt to compensate for the dysfunction (Rahimi & Shooli, 2024).
-Children in households with substance abuse are at greater risk for neglect, emotional trauma, and developmental issues.
+Children in households with substance abuse are at greater risk for neglect, emotional trauma, and developmental concerns.
 They may adopt coping mechanisms that include acting out or withdrawing, and they often require external support from schools, counselors, or social services to help address the emotional and developmental challenges they face (Kelley et al., 2010).

 The circumstances within families greatly influence the actions of both children and family members, shaping their emotional, social, and developmental outcomes.
 By recognizing the complex factors that families face, educators can offer more compassionate, individualized support that promotes resilience and well-being for all family members.